taraletti/EnRecipes/README.md

 -   Add photo, notes and combinations to your recipes
 -   Organise your recipes by cuisine, category and tags
 -   Mark recipes as Favourites and add them to your Try Later list
--   Quickly search for recipes by name, ingredient or tag
+-   Quickly search for recipes by title or ingredient
 -   Scale your recipe ingredients to serve more or less people
 -   Get notified of the last time you tried a recipe
 -   Share your recipe to anyone by any means as a nicely formatted message.
 You can share the recipe photo too